-Now, more than ever, businesses are seeking efficient and cost-effective means of organizing, managing, sharing, and archiving digital information.
-However, it seems lately that we are being bombarded by technical acronyms; ECM, DMS, and CMS are just some of the widely used industry specific terms that generally do not have inherent meaning in everyday vernacular.
+Now, more than ever, businesses are seeking an efficient and cost-effective means of organizing, managing, sharing, and archiving digital information.
+However, it seems lately that we are being bombarded by technical acronyms; ECM, DMS, and CMS are just some of the widely used industry-specific terms that generally do not have inherent meaning in everyday vernacular.

 Though the two models complement each other’s needs, they each possess intrinsic functionality differences which are beneficial to your business needs when used appropriately.

 CMS/ECM vs DMS

 Before delving into Document Management Software, let’s first examine what Document Management entails.
 Document management, which is the backbone of document control, pertains to how documents are stored, organized, tracked, and managed.

 According to ISO 12651-2, a document may be defined as “recorded information or object which can be treated as a unit.”
 While this may not say much, simply put, a document is anything written, printed, or electronic that provides information.